-This article was last reviewed on August 21, 2013. | This article was last modified on August 29, 2016.
+This article was last reviewed on April 10, 2017. | This article was last modified on April 10, 2017.

 The review date indicates when the article was last reviewed from beginning to end to ensure that it reflects the most current science.
 A review may not require any modifications to the article, so the two dates may not always agree.